ankur93-ydv/College-Marketplace/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.

-## License
-This project is licensed under the MIT License.

----

-Made with ❤️ for students, by students.
+Made with ❤️ for students, by Ankur Yadav.